Cloodot

 Skills Overview

 Skills are JavaScript functions that extend your AI agent's capabilities.
-When deployed, they become available as tools that the AI can invoke during conversations.
+Once deployed, the AI can invoke them as tools during conversations.

 Based on the official Skills documentation: Skills Overview - Cloodot